drparrella.com logoHome

 Is Professional Teeth Cleaning Good or Bad?

-Professional teeth cleaning is overwhelmingly good for your oral health.
-It removes plaque and tartar that daily brushing and flossing cannot reach, helping to prevent cavities and gum disease.
+Professional teeth cleaning is an overwhelmingly positive step for your oral health.
+It effectively removes plaque and tartar that daily brushing and flossing cannot reach, directly preventing cavities and gum disease.
+An equally important benefit is the early detection of problems during the exam, allowing for smaller, simpler treatments and saving you from more extensive procedures down the road.

 What Is the 50-40-30 Rule in Dentistry?